retrofuturejosh/Confluent-Certified-Developer-Apache-Kafka-Study-Guide/readme.md

 expensive

 ### Kafka Clusters

-- single server works for dev work or POC
+single server works for dev work or POC

-- multiple brokers provides significant benefits for prod
+multiple brokers provides significant benefits for prod
   - biggest benefit is scaling across multiple servers
   - replication protects against data loss from system failures
   - allows for performing maintenance

-- How many brokers?
+How many brokers?
   - how much disk capacity is required and how much storage is available on a single broker
   - capacity for handling requests

+Broker Configuration
+  - requirements for multiple brokers:
+    1. all brokers must have the same configuration for zookeeper.connect
+    2. each must have unique broker.id

+OS Tuning
+  - configured in /etc/systcl.conf: set vm.swappiness to a very low value (such as 1). it is better to reduze the size of page cache rather than swap

+Disk
+  - In file system, set the noatime mount option, atime increases disk writes and is not needed by kafka

+Networking
+  - tune networking stack for high amount of network traffic

+### Production Concerns

+Garbage Collection
+  - MaxGCPauseMillis - default is 200 ms, can be set to 20 ms
+  - InitiatingHeapOccupancyPercent - default is 45, can be set to 35
+  - these are declared as environment variables when using the start command for kafka

+Datacenter Layout
+  - best practice is to have each Kafka broker in a cluster installed in a different rack
+  - no shared points of failure for infra

+Colocating Apps on Zookeeper
+  - single Zookeeper ensemble can support multiple Kafka clusters (using chroot path)
+  - recommended for consumers to use Kafka for committing offsets rather than zookeeper
+  - do not share zookeeper with other applications